by Lee Brake

 Worst case scenario, if this all seems a bit like hard work when you're inner winter sloth has kicked in, take the kids down to pump some yabbies, grab a floppy tipped rod and some long-shanked hooks and have some fun.
 Pumping yabbies will warm you up and all bread and butter winter species love these tasty baits – plus, it's great fun for the kids!

 Graham Brake with a rare Mackay snapper.
-Local Mackayites call the coldest week of the year 'snapper week' because it usually represents the limited run of these fish. - Lee Brake Click Here to view large photo
+Local Mackayites call the coldest week of the year "snapper week" because it usually represents the limited run of these fish. - So many winter options!

 A nice grassy lipper taken on an offshore shoal by Jason Horton (foreground).
-Note the author’s trout.
-Trout are a welcome bycatch when chasing lipper over rock or reef. - Lee Brake Click Here to view large photo
+Note the author's trout.
+Trout are a welcome bycatch when chasing lipper over rock or reef. - So many winter options!

 Spanish mackerel fight hard and taste great.
-This one fell to a stick bait cast into the pressure point of an isolated offshore bombie. - Lee Brake Click Here to view large photo
+This one fell to a stick bait cast into the pressure point of an isolated offshore bombie. - So many winter options!

 Till next time, fish hard and stay safe.